imama-ansari14/CodeAlpha_Projects/README.md

 ## 📝 License

 This project is open-source and free to use for learning and development purposes.
 If you use any of the code, kindly credit the author. 🌟

 ---

+## ⭐️ Thank you for visiting **My Projects**!

+i hope you like My Projects (My portfolio and Calculator).
+If you find it useful or inspiring, feel free to ⭐️ the repository and share your feedback.

+<h2 align="center" > Happy Coding! 🚀✨</h2>

+---